sophiefuu/Sophie_Portfolio/README.md

 ## [Project 2: Anomaly Detection]
 Anomalies detection in multivariant sensor data by comparing PCA and LSTM Autoencoder for predictive maintenance applications.
+Since this project was done in cooperation with a company, the data and specific code sections cannot be shown.
+Only a general source code is shown.

 ![](https://github.com/sophiefuu/Sophie_Portfolio/blob/main/image/Test11.PNG)